Conveyors and Lean

 Another example is Montech’s Montrac system, which turns the basic idea of a conveyor system on its head by employing a battery of semi-autonomous, self-propelled pallets that make their way along a fixed monorail.
 Fully modular and installed using surprisingly simple tools-mostly Allen wrenches-the Montrac’s motor-driven, smart pallets can be programmed so that they behave differently, depending on the type of assembly they are carrying.

 These kinds of technologies are especially powerful when manufacturing a mix of products in a single facility.
 In a manual workcell environment, engineers create this kind of flexibility by building multiple cells or equipping a single cell to produce a variety of assemblies.
 With a smart conveyor, on the other hand, engineers can accomplish the same thing by using diverters to guide different product types through various loops or spurs where they can be subjected to specialized processing.

 Say, for example, an assembler is producing two product variants in which one version receives a particular component or feature, but the other doesn’t.
 Engineers can position the workstation performing that operation off on a siding where only those assemblies requiring this special treatment will receive it.
 Those that don’t require the component can simply continue down the main line, bypassing the spur or siding.

 Again, these capabilities can be applied to products of all weights and sizes.
 For example, at the high end of the weight spectrum, all three Logomat conveyor lines come with a complete battery of lifting, turning, diverting and elevation options to direct pallets wherever they need to go.
-Logomat Vice President of Marketing, Michael Scott, notes that, in addition to facilitating multiple product lines, these features can be used to optimize flow and pacing.
-“One of the main keys to a lean manufacturing assembly cell is rhythm and balance,” Scott says.
+In addition to facilitating multiple product lines, these features can be used to optimize flow and pacing: After all, one of keys to a lean manufacturing assembly cell is rhythm and balance.